YINI-lang/yini-parser-typescript/README.md

 ---

 ## 🙋‍♀️ Why YINI?
-- **YINI is an alternative** to other great config formats like INI, JSON, YAML, XML, and TOML — designed for clarity, simplicity, and straightforward section nesting.
+- **YINI is an alternative** to other great config formats like INI, JSON, YAML, XML, and TOML — Supports section nesting and explicit syntax for configuration files.
 - **Started as a personal project and a research challenge:** Provides structure similar to INI, with features inspired by JSON and YAML.
 - **Built for clarity:**
     * Uses minimal syntax for humans, especially for nested sections.